Winter of 1962–1963 in the United Kingdom: January 1963

 With an average temperature of -2.1 C, January 1963 remains the coldest month since January 1814 in Central England, although for the UK as a whole and in Northern England, Scotland and Northern Ireland February 1947 and February 1895 were colder, whilst December 2010 was also colder in Northern Ireland.
 Much of England and Wales was covered in snow throughout the month.
 Scotland experienced temperatures as low as -19.4 C at Achany in Sutherland on the 11th.
 Freezing fog was a hazard for most of the country.

 At various locations in the UK, it had been the coldest January on record for long established stations such as Newquay and Ross-on-Wye with the coldest January on record since 1891 and 1877 respectively.
 It was the coldest January at Kew since 1838.

 In January 1963, the sea froze for 1 mi from shore at Herne Bay, Kent.
 The sea froze inshore in many places, removing many British inland water birds' usual last resort of finding food in estuaries and shallow sea.
 The sea froze 4 mi out to sea from Dunkirk.
-The upper reaches of the River Thames froze over, although it did not freeze in Central London, partly due to the hot effluent from two thermal power stations, Battersea and Bankside.
-The removal of the multi-arched London Bridge, which had obstructed the river's free flow, and the addition of the river embankments, kept the river from freezing in London as it had in earlier times (see River Thames frost fairs).

-On 20 January, 283 workers had to be rescued by RAF helicopters from Fylingdales, where they had been snowbound for several days.
+The upper reaches of the River Thames froze over.
 The ice was thick enough in some places that people were skating on it, and on 22 January a car was driven across the frozen Thames at Oxford.

+However, it did not freeze in Central London, partly due to the hot effluent from two thermal power stations, Battersea and Bankside.
+The removal of the multi-arched London Bridge, which had obstructed the river's free flow, and the addition of the river embankments, also kept the river from freezing in London as it had in earlier times (see River Thames frost fairs).

+On 20 January 283 workers had to be rescued by RAF helicopters from Fylingdales, where they had been snowbound for several days.
 Icicles hung from many roof gutterings, some as long as 3 ft.

 On 25 January there was a brief thaw that lasted three days.